Keeping Up With All the Celeb Livestreams: What to Watch on March 24

-Celebrities like Miley Cyrus, John Legend and Lizzo are making lemonade out of lemons during the coronavirus pandemic by entertaining, inspiring and informing their fans—all in real time.
-From concerts you can enjoy from the comfort of your own couch courtesy of Keith Urban to soul-baring conversation between stars like Miley and Hailey Bieber, you'll want to schedule in a watch party or two.
-(Or three...
-This is not a time for judgement!)
+In need of some at-home entertainment?
+Today's roundup of celebrity livestreams is especially star-studded!

+From Kourtney Kardashian to Reese Witherspoon, a ton of your favorite stars are going live on the 'gram with tips to keep your mind, body and spirit at its healthiest.

-Here are all the star-studded events you can look forward to on Tuesday, March 24:
+Here are all the events you can look forward to on Wednesday, March 25:

 LIVE With Kelly and Ryan at 9 a.m.
-EST/PST: Start your morning bright and early with Kelly Ripa and Ryan Seacrest, who are broadcasting live from their respective homes.
-Today's guests include American Ballet Theatre principal dancers, James B. Whiteside and Isabella Boylston.
+EST/PST: Josh Groban is set to join Kelly Ripa and Ryan Seacrest as they continue broadcasting their morning talk show from home.

+E's Pop of the Morning Instagram Live at 9:30 a.m.
+EST /6:30 a.m.
+PST: Our very own Victor Cruz and Scott Tweedie will get tips on all things skincare for men from GQ's Grooming Editor, Garrett Munce.

 The View at 11 a.m.
 EST/10 a.m.
-CT: Presidential candidate Joe Biden joins the ladies of The View as they broadcast the show remotely from their homes and the studio.
+CT: Craving the latest "Hot Topics?"
+The ladies of The View are breaking down today's current events.

+E!'s Daily Pop Instagram Live at 12 p.m.
+EST /9 a.m.
+PST: Justin Sylvester is chatting up actor Bill Bellamy, the star of Netflix's Self Made: Inspired by the Life of Madam C.J.
+Walker.

 Miley Cyrus' "Bright Minded" Instagram Live at 1:30 p.m.
 EST/11:30 a.m.
-PST: For the latest installment of her hour-long show, the pop star (who is showing major potential as a talk show host) will invite on dad Billy Ray Cyrus, sister Noah Cyrus to chat self-confidence and Vanderpump Rules star Stassi Schroeder.
+PST: Talk about a star-studded lineup!
+Reese Witherspoon, Hillary Duff, Bebe Rexha and Dua Lipa are all signing on for the pop star's daily livestream.

 Hannah Brown and Tyler Cameron's Instagram Live at 2 p.m.
 EST/11 a.m.
 PST: The Bachelor stars and their self-described "Quarantine Crew" are demonstrating workouts with celebrity trainer Phil Fit.